Documentation Index

 This IAM role is used for authentication from the CSI driver to all disks.
 The Archil CSI Driver does not currently support specifying IAM roles on a per-disk basis.

-Outside of AWS, Archil can create static token credentials that can be used to gain access to the disk.
+Outside of AWS, Archil can issue a disk token — a per-disk credential used to mount the disk.

 - Navigate to the disk’s Details page in the Archil console

-- Click Generate Token to create a new authorization token
+- Click Generate Token to create a new disk token

-- Create a Kubernetes secret with your Archil API token:
+- Create a Kubernetes secret containing the disk token:

-# Replace with your actual disk ID and token
+# Replace dsk-XXXXXXXXXXXX with your disk ID and YOUR_DISK_TOKEN with the token you just copied.

 kubectl create secret generic archil-token-dsk-XXXXXXXXXXXX \